2nd Kings Chapter 25

 king of Babylon had left, even over them he made Gedaliah the son of Ahikam, the son of Shaphan, ruler.

-25:23 And when all the captains of the armies, they and their men, heard that the king of Babylon had made Gedaliah governor, there came to Gedaliah to Mizpah, even Ishmael the son of Nethaniah, and Johanan the son of Careah, and Seraiah the son of Tanhumeth the Netophasite, and Jaazaniah the son of a Maachasite, they and their men.
+25:23 And when all the captains of the armies, they and their men, heard that the king of Babylon (Iraq) had made Gedaliah governor, there came to Gedaliah to Mizpah, even Ishmael the son of Nethaniah, and Johanan the son of Careah, and Seraiah the son of Tanhumeth the Netophasite, and Jaazaniah the son of a Maachasite, they and their men.

 25:24 And Gedaliah swore to them, and to their men, and said to them, Fear not to be the servants of the Chaldees: stay in the land, and serve the king of Babylon; and it shall be well with you.

-25:25 But it so happened in the seventh month, that Ishmael the son of Nethaniah, the son of Elishama, of the seed royal, came, and ten men with him, and struck Gedaliah, that he died, and the Jews and the Chaldees that were with him at Mizpah.
+25:25 But it so happened in the seventh month, that Ishmael the son of Nethaniah, the son of Elishama, of the offspring royal, came, and ten men with him, and struck Gedaliah, that he died, and the Jews and the Chaldees that were with him at Mizpah.

 25:26 And all the people, both small and great, and the captains of the armies, rose up, and came to Egypt: for they were afraid of the Chaldees.